isomerpages/moe-evergreensec/_our-curriculum/CCE/Sexuality Education.md

 **Information for Parents**

 10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://evergreensec.moe.edu.sg/wp-content/uploads/2022/02/Annex-A_2022.pdf) .
+This form will be distributed to parents at the start of the year and is also downloadable[here](/files/Sexuality%20Education/Annex-A_2022.pdf) .
 The completed form is to be submitted by 03/02/2022.
 12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://evergreensec.moe.edu.sg/wp-content/uploads/2022/02/Annex-B_2022.pdf) .
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Sexuality%20Education/Annex-B_2022.pdf) .
 The completed form is to be submitted by 03/02/2022.
 13. Parents can contact the school at [evergreen\_ss@moe.edu.sg](mailto:evergreen_ss@moe.edu.sg) or 63656392 for discussion or to seek clarification about the school’s sexuality education programme.

 14\.
 Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.